Grain Valley High School: Banning of LGBT support

 In 2022 Grain Valley High School board voted to ban any stickers, cards or other objects showing support for LGBT students.

 Sports

 The school has teams in baseball, softball, volleyball, football, wrestling, cross country, cheerleading, and dance.
-In addition, they have both boys and girls teams in soccer, tennis, basketball, swim and dive, and golf.
+In addition, they have both boys and girls teams in soccer, tennis, basketball, volleyball, swim and dive, trapshooting and golf.

 Their mascot is the Eagle, most recently portrayed by Joseph Pitman.